randymarsh77/hunky/BUGFIXES.md

 ---

-These fixes significantly improve the usability of Git Stream, especially when working with large changesets or watching long-running AI agent sessions.
+These fixes significantly improve the usability of Hunky, especially when working with large changesets or watching long-running AI agent sessions.